 - Tasks must be submitted as stated on the assessment task on the due date.
 Students may submit tasks earlier where necessary (e.g. TAFE attendance, excursion etc).
 They need to see the Head Teacher Administration to obtain a copy of the Application Assessment Task Extension/Variation and discuss the reason for the variation.
 Students hand the application form to the Head Teacher Administration.
-The task must be handed to the Head Teacher Administration or classroom teacher of that subject and the sign the assessment form. - Tasks CANNOT be delivered by 'friends', unless there are special circumstances negotiated with the Head Teacher Administration. - Students on Work Placement or Work Experience must make arrangements to present work ON or BEFORE the due date.
+The task must be handed to the Head Teacher Administration or classroom teacher of that subject and the sign the assessment form. - It is the student's responsibility to check the submission method detailed on the assessment notification, as this may vary due to the nature of the assessment task, such as fieldwork, excursions, pieces of major work and in-school tasks, as well as whether or not electronic submissions will be accepted, preferred or stated.
+In certain situations, students will be required to complete a Student Attendance Slip for in-class assessment tasks and examinations as evidence of their attempt in tasks of this nature. - Students must submit the Assessment Task Notification Cover Sheet for all assessment tasks regardless of the method of submission.
+In doing so, students make a pledge of honesty to uphold the integrity of assessment. - Tasks CANNOT be delivered by 'friends', unless there are special circumstances negotiated with the Head Teacher Administration. - Students on Work Placement or Work Experience must make arrangements to present work ON or BEFORE the due date.
 Work Placement or Work Experience is not an excuse for late assessment tasks. - All electronic devices must be switched off and in the student's bag during in class assessment tasks unless specified on the assessment task.
 Any student who interacts with electronic devices during a task will be awarded zero.
 Parents will be notified via phone call and a zero letter.